j-machuca/j-machuca/README.md

 =====================================================================================================================================
 Software Engineer
 -----------------
 While working in Sales and Management I found out that I had a passion for building tools that would help me perform my job in a more efficient manner and that's where my interest in Software Development was born.
-Thanks to a software engineer working at that company that gave me the confidence to start my journey as a self taugh software engineer.
+Thanks to a software engineer working at that company that gave me the confidence I decided to start my journey as a self taugh software engineer.

 After 5 years since I started this journey, I had the chance to help others and for the past year and a half I've been a TA helping folks out in a community with ~50k members.